chemerisuk/better-popover-plugin/README.md

 [LIVE DEMO](http://chemerisuk.github.io/better-popover/)

 ## Features
-* ability to positioning popover relative to the parent element
+* ability to display a HTML relative to a parent element
-* respects parent element `z-index`
+* increases parent element `z-index` by one

 ## Usage